600-cell: Squares and octagrams

-Each fiber bundle delineates 30 chiral cell rings of 8 tetrahedral cells each, with a left and a right cell ring nesting together to fill each of the 15 disjoint 16-cells inscribed in the 600-cell.
+Each fiber bundle delineates 30 chiral cell rings of 8 tetrahedral cells each, with a left and right cell ring nesting together to fill each of the 15 disjoint 16-cells inscribed in the 600-cell.
+Axial to each 8-tetrahedron ring is a special kind of helical great circle, an isocline.
+In a left (or right) isoclinic rotation of the 600-cell in great square invariant planes, all the vertices circulate on one of 15 Clifford parallel isoclines.